Skip to content Skip to navigation

 A.B., University of Michigan, Psychology

 Dr. Parker’s research has been supported by the National Institutes of Health (NIH), Simons Foundation, and Department of Defense, published in leading scientific journals, and featured across diverse media outlets (e.g., NPR, CBS, New York Times, LA Times, Science, Scientific American).
 Dr. Parker received her undergraduate and graduate degrees from the University of Michigan.
 She completed postdoctoral training at Stanford University and joined the Stanford faculty thereafter.
-She is an Affiliate Scientist at the California National Primate Research Center, an elected member of the American College of Neuropsychopharmacology (ACNP), and a Kavli fellow of the U.S. National Academy of Sciences.
-She has attended key opinion leader meetings at the U.S. National Academies, NIH,, and private foundations, and has held leadership roles on international animal research advisory committees (e.g., Society for Neuroscience’s CAR, ACNP’s ARC).
+She is an Affiliate Scientist at the California National Primate Research Center, an elected fellow of the American College of Neuropsychopharmacology (ACNP), and a Kavli fellow of the U.S. National Academy of Sciences.
+She has attended key opinion leader meetings at the U.S. National Academies, NIH, and private foundations, and has held leadership positions on international research advisory committees (e.g., Society for Neuroscience; ACNP).